VasilyMarkov/MIPT-Cpp-master-course/README.md

 # String implementation
-This project consists CoW string implementation and a string_twine class that concatenates at O(logN).
+This project consists CoW string implementation and a string_twine class that concatenate at O(logN).

 ## Features
 Project contains big-5.
 Also substr and tokenizing support.